 Red reishi is another popular medicinal mushroom.
 Known scientifically as Ganoderma lucidum, this potent “mushroom of immortality” is known as ling zhi in Chinese and reishi in Japanese.

-Reishi helps to beat cancer in multiple ways.
+Reishi may help patients to beat cancer in multiple ways.
 First, it stimulates the immune system, helping the body fight more effectively against cancer.

-Second, a bioactive compound known as canthaxanthin (and possibly others) in reishi have been shown to slow down tumor growth.
+Second, a bioactive compound known as canthaxanthin (and possibly others) in reishi have been shown to help slow down tumor growth.
 Third, beta glucan – another bioactive compound – helps immune cells to bind more effectively to tumor cells and kill them more easily.

-Because of these powerful anti-cancer abilities shown by reishi in both laboratory research and medicinal usage, the Japanese government officially recognizes it as an anti-cancer therapy.
+Because of these powerful anti-cancer abilities shown by reishi in both laboratory research and clinical usage, the Japanese government officially recognizes it as an anti-cancer therapy.

 However, if you’re thinking of adding a reishi supplement or extract to your daily regimen you should seek medical advice from a qualified healthcare practitioner as to the appropriate dose for your specific health condition.
 Doses of commercial reishi products can vary widely and may not align with the research dosages studied.

 Health Benefit of Mushrooms #2: Strengthening the Immune System